-Blizzard said it would never happen, but it's happening: World of Warcraft is getting legacy servers that emulate Azeroth as it existed back in 2006.
-Called World of Warcraft Classic, this remake aims to rekindle that insatiable desire to grind that kept so many of us up late into the night.
-And it's coming soon.
+Blizzard once said it would never happen, but World of Warcraft is getting legacy servers that emulate Azeroth as it existed back in 2006.
+Called WoW Classic, this remake aims to rekindle that insatiable desire to grind that kept so many of us up late into the night.
+And it's out this month!

 World of Warcraft's vanilla launch—before expansion packs took players to far away locales and significantly changed the core game—is one of the most pivotal moments in PC gaming.
 But that also raises a lot of questions: Which patch will Classic be based on?
 How will updates work?
 What is the WoW Classic release date, and how much will it cost?

 Here's everything we know so far about WoW Classic, including its release date, update schedule, and more.

 What is WoW Classic's release date?